MacWise

 ESC~s~MacFilename

-Send a file from the Mac to the Host computer and use MacFilename *
+Send a file from the Mac to the Host computer and uses MacFilename

 ESC~M~message